-The ASGS allocates one of seven remoteness categories to an area (major cities, inner regional, outer regional, remote, very remote, migratory-offshore-shipping, and no usual address), based on its distance from a range of population centres.
+1 The ASGS allocates one of seven remoteness categories to an area (major cities, inner regional, outer regional, remote, very remote, migratory-offshore-shipping, and no usual address), based on its distance from a range of population centres.
 Each of these remoteness categories are also defined by population characteristics.
 The remoteness structure of the ASGS uses the same principles of the earlier remoteness classification system-the Australian Standard Geographical Classification System Remoteness Areas (ASGC-RA)-which was formerly used to define remoteness structure.
 Although the ASGS remoteness areas have been defined using a different base unit, the remoteness areas from the ASGC and the ASGS are generally comparable, according to the Australian Bureau of Statistics (ABS).
 The Modified Monash Model uses the ASGS-RA as a base, and further differentiates areas in inner and outer regional Australia based on local town size.
-The Modified Monash Model was developed to recognize the challenges in attracting health workers to more remote and smaller communities(18) and improves categorisation of metropolitan, regional, rural and remote areas according to both geographical remoteness and town size.
+The Modified Monash Model was developed to recognize the challenges in attracting health workers to more remote and smaller communities(19) and improves categorisation of metropolitan, regional, rural and remote areas according to both geographical remoteness and town size.
 It is a tool often used to inform health resource allocation by government policymakers.
-The Modified Monash Model was not used in this report, as it concerns workforce incentives to promote clinicians to relocate to rural and remote areas.
-The ASGS-RA was used in this report, as it provides good classification as it pertains to resource allocation per 100,000 population.
+The Modified Monash Model was not used in this report, as it provides good classification as it pertains to resource allocation per 100,000 population.